 Young Artists' Scheme 17/18

-Play a crucial role in supporting the Young Artists' Scheme, and give the most promising young musicians, at the very start of their professional careers, a chance to participate in a leading talent development programme that prepares them for a successful career in music.
+Play a crucial role in supporting the Young Artists' Scheme, and give the most promising young musicians the best start to their music careers and involve 1,000 children and young people in music-making.

 September 2017 - July 2018

 Feedback from higher education institutions and conservatoires highlight the lack of supportive and long-term progression pathways open for young musicians looking to succeed in a career in the music industry after they complete their studies.

 Young musicians at the start of their careers have very few networks and industry connections, which are important to get concerts and build their audience base and profile.

 The Young Artists’ Scheme gives crucial experience and support to those seeking a career in the music industry.

 Young Artists undertake a residency in partnership with St John's Smith Square and programme three public concerts, commission new work and develop outreach projects.
 Young Artists can access the skills and experience of the professional team at St John's Smith Square to design marketing, PR and funding strategies and deliver successful music projects

 To improve artists' skills, knowledge and confidence in key areas of working in the music industry

 Activities» A series of workshops, training sessions and mentoring opportunities available to all Young Artists throughout their residency.